harreld/Coursera_Capstone/PopularVenueModeling.md

 ## Table of Contents

 ## Abstract
+The problem of how a developer could choose a venue to successfully develop in a city is considered.
+City data is used to predict what venues would be popular based on similar cities.

 ## Introduction

 Investors and developers must choose cities and venue types that will be successful and return on their investments.